bassamanator/everything-sovol-sv06/README.md

 horizontal_move_z: 5
 mesh_min: 20, 20
 mesh_max: 210, 205
-probe_count: 100,100 # change this to a number that is high enough but to too high. this works best for me
+probe_count: 100,100 # change this to a number that is high enough but not too high.
+This works best for me
 algorithm: bicubic
 fade_start: 1
 fade_end: 10